 iris.debug only supports ISIM executables.
 It does not support models that have been built as shared libraries.
-This is a change in behavior from the fm.debug module which iris.debug replaces. • If you are connecting to a Fast Model, specify --iris-connect when launching the model, to start the Iris server.
+This is a change in behavior from the fm.debug module which iris.debug replaces.

+Copyright © 2018-2025 Arm Limited (or its affiliates).
+All rights reserved.
+Non-Confidential • If you are connecting to a Fast Model, specify --iris-connect when launching the model, to start the Iris server.
 For more information, see FVP command-line options.

 The model is composed of multiple targets which represent the components in the system.
-A Target object can be obtained by calling Model.get\target(name) on an instantiated model, passing it the name of the target.
-A convenience method Model.get\cpus() is also provided, which returns a list of Target objects for all targets for which componentType == 'core', or that have the executesSoftware flag set.
+A Target object can be obtained by calling Model.get_target(name) on an instantiated model, passing it the name of the target.
+A convenience method Model.get_cpus() is also provided, which returns a list of Target objects for all targets for which componentType == 'core', or that have the executesSoftware flag set.